YueLin301/yuelin301.github.io/_posts/2023-06-19-ToM-for-MARL.md

 Possessing a functional theory of mind is considered crucial for success in everyday human social interactions.
 People use such a theory when analyzing, judging, and inferring others' behaviors.
 The discovery and development of theory of mind primarily came from studies done with animals and infants.[^wiki-tom]

 **Empathy**—the recognition and understanding of the states of mind of others, including their beliefs, desires, and particularly emotions—is a related concept.
 Empathy is often characterized as the ability to **"put oneself into another's shoes"**.
-Recent neuro-ethological studies of animal behaviour suggest that even rodents may exhibit empathetic abilities.** While empathy is known as emotional perspective-taking, theory of mind is defined as cognitive perspective-taking.**[^wiki-tom]
+Recent neuro-ethological studies of animal behaviour suggest that even rodents may exhibit empathetic abilities。 **While empathy is known as emotional perspective-taking, theory of mind is defined as cognitive perspective-taking.**[^wiki-tom]

 In my understanding, theory of mind refers to the ability of an individual modeling others' decision making processes based on others' partial observations.